Also see:

 “However, in our view, the conventional explanations that have been offered to explain these phenomena, particularly in terms of the projection of meaning onto degraded or ambiguous sensory stimuli are sufficient to account for the best evidence available.”
 (Page 33)

 Via my work with the Association TransCommunication, I have conducted studies and written thousands of words about the nature of EVP.
 Yet, there is this Academic-Layperson Partition which seems to assure that researchers are not required to account for what we have learned.
+See What ITC Tells us About Consciousness.

 In “Advancing the Evidence for Survival of Consciousness” by Arnaud Delorme, Dean Radin, Helané Wahbeh, I see after several poorly informed comments in the preceding paragraph: